northern-latitudes/northern-latitudes.github.io/about.md

 nav: true
 ---

-<p class="lead">Northern Latitudes - leadership of the five LCCs within Alaska and Northern Canada
+<p class="">Northern Latitudes - leadership of the five LCCs within Alaska and Northern Canada
 and the Alaska Climate Science Center staff - represents shared conservation priorities of hundreds of organizations: federal and state agencies, non-governmental organizations, and Tribes/First Nations across nearly 12 million square kilometers of